William0n/Cats-and-Dog/README.md

 ## Modeling

-Initially, a very common CNN with max pooling layers was used, and although it showed high accuracy on the training set, I noticed there was a noticeably big discrepency between the training and validation accuracies (>30%).
+Initially, a very common CNN with max pooling layers was used, and although it showed high accuracy on the training set, I noticed there was a noticeably big discrepancy between the training and validation accuracies (>30%).
 As such, the original CNN was modified with a drop out layer and a L2 regularizer was used in hopes of decreasing this difference.
 Unfortunately, the modified network did not have much success in closing the gap between the 2 sets.
 Moving from this, I decided to apply transfer learning to the images to see if the results would be better; the pre-trained model which was used for this is the MobileNet V2 model.
 Both the modified CNN and mobilenet model can be seen below:

   **Modified CNN Model**
 ```